HEALTHCARE COST & UTILIZATION PROJECT

 • HCUPnet provides national readmission statistics.
 Is this information available in a full nationwide database?

 Yes.
-Statistics on national readmission rates are available on HCUPnet or through the NRD.
+Statistics on national readmission rates are available on HCUPnet or can be generated using the NRD.
 The NRD can be purchased through the HCUP Central Distributor.

 • How does HCUPnet work?